- Faculty & Staff

 Working in the U.S.

 The United States has very strict rules for international students who want to work during their studies.
-International students enrolled full time and in valid F-1 status may work on-campus for up to 20 hours per week during when classes are in session, and up to 40 hours per week when classes are not.
+International students enrolled full time and in valid F-1 status can generally work on-campus for up to 20 hours per week during when classes are in session, and up to 40 hours per week when classes are not.
 Students in valid F-1 cannot be employed off-campus without meeting eligibility requirements and obtaining official authorization.
 Immigration regulations severely limit the international student's eligibility to accept employment off-campus.
 Students found working illegally are failing to maintain their F-1 student and risk having their F-1 status revoked.